 Serving our veterans, family members, and survivors since 2005.

 Southwestern Oregon Veterans Outreach, SOVO, is located upstairs in the Pony Village Mall Suite 212, North Bend, Oregon.
-Our office is open weekdays 9:30 AM to 4:00 PM.
-Please visit
+We are open 10 am to 2pm Monday-Friday.
+All phone calls are being answered or returned.

-We serve those from Coos and Curry counties and Western Douglas and Lane counties.
-However our services are open to clients regardless of where they live.
+We serve those from Coos and Curry counties, Western Douglas and Lane counties.
+However, our services are open to clients regardless of where they live.

 ALL OF OUR SERVICES ARE PROVIDED AT NO COST!